6r0k3d/6r0k3d.github.io/_exdev/tools.md

 ### Running a Program

-To start a program, all you have to do is type `run`.
+To start a program, type `run`.
 This will tell GDB to execute the program you specified when you started it.

 To load a different program after you've started, use `file <path to program>`.